crytic/solana-lints/lints/arbitrary_cpi/README.md

 - For every function containing calls to `solana_program::program::invoke`
 - find the definition of `Instruction` argument passed to `invoke`; first argument
 - If the `Instruction` argument is result of a function call
   - If the function is whitelisted, do not report; only functions defined in `spl_token::instruction` are whitelisted.
   - Else report the call to `invoke` as vulnerable
 - Else if the `Instruction` is initialized in the function itself
   - find the assign statement assigning to the `program_id` field, assigning to field at `0`th index
   - find all the aliases of `program_id`.
 Use the rhs of the assignment as initial alias and look for all assignments assigning to the locals recursively.
-    - Check if `program_id` is compared using any of aliases.
+  - If `program_id` is compared using any of aliases ignore the call to `invoke`.
-        - look for calls to `core::cmp::PartialEq{ne, eq}` where one of arg is moved from an alias.
+    - Look for calls to `core::cmp::PartialEq{ne, eq}` where one of arg is moved from an alias.
-        - If one of the arg accesses `program_id`, check if the basic block containing the comparison dominates the basic block containing call to `invoke` ensuring the `program_id` is checked in all execution paths.
+    - If one of the arg accesses `program_id` and if the basic block containing the comparison dominates the basic block containing call to `invoke` ensuring the `program_id` is checked in all execution paths Then ignore the call to `invoke`.
+    - Else report the call to `invoke`.
-        - If basic block does not dominate or there is no such comparison report the call to `invoke`
+  - Else report the call to `invoke`.